Asia literacy at MLS

-MLS JD student Dominic Fajardo was one of 22 students who took part in last year’s Economic and Business Law in Asia (EBLA) subject.
-EBLA is a two-week intensive course taught between Hong Kong and Shanghai from 26 November to 6 December 2017.
-From eating siu mai on the streets of Hong Kong to learning about the legal challenges in developing an oil refinery in a developing country, Dominic had a wonderful experience and now better appreciates the tremendous economic opportunities across the region.
+MLS JD student Dominic Fajardo was one of 22 students who took part in last year’s Economic and Business Law in Asia (EBLA) subject, a two-week intensive course taught between Hong Kong and Shanghai.
+From eating siu mai on the streets of Hong Kong to learning about the legal challenges in developing an oil refinery, Dominic gained a better understanding of the economic opportunities across the region.

 The subject really kicked off when we landed in Shanghai.
 We spent seven days in Shanghai and the last three days in Hong Kong.
 Classes were held on campus at Shanghai Jiao Tong University and at the University of Hong Kong.